Surrey residents invited to apply for a share of the record funding secured by SCC to help reduce home energy costs

-The Warm Homes: Local Grant scheme is funded by the Department for Energy Security and Net Zero (DESNZ) and has assigned Surrey the largest allocation the county council has ever received, as a result of the impressive delivery for similar schemes previously.
+Surrey County Council has been awarded £13.9 million of Government funding to help residents living in fuel poor homes to save money, conserve energy and make homes more energy efficient.
+The Warm Homes: Local Grant scheme (WHLG) is funded by the Department for Energy Security and Net Zero (DESNZ) and has assigned Surrey the largest allocation the county council has ever received, as a result of the impressive delivery for similar schemes previously.

 The scheme will run over three years and can be used to fund measures including different insulation types, draughtproofing, low energy lighting, Solar PV and low carbon heat sources such as an air source heat pump, hybrid heat pumps or a biomass boiler.